vijayrajpanchall/matic-docs/docs/supernets/design/runtime/allowlist.md

   - epoch
 ---

+This document provides an overiew on the contract allowlisting capabilities of Supernets.

+---

 ## Overview

 An `allowlist` package provides a mechanism to manage and control access to specific Supernet resources, contracts, or functionalities.
 By creating an allowlist, maintainers can limit access to particular addresses, ensuring a controlled and secure environment for their applications.